stefanofa/awesome/TOPICS.md

 ## summarize

-*   [steipete/summarize](https://github.com/steipete/summarize) - Point at any URL or file.
+*   [steipete/summarize](https://github.com/steipete/summarize) - Point at any URL/YouTube/Podcast or file.
 Get the gist.
+CLI and Chrome Extension.

 ## ai-agents